resilientscale/reveal.js/cff-readme.md

   1. In a browser, you can now navigate to `http://localhost:8000?pres=<preso-folder-name>`
     Example: `http://localhost:8000?pres=cf-mocf-motivators`

-  You can change presentations by changing the value of '<preso-folder-name>' without restarting the container.
+  You can change presentations by changing the value of `<preso-folder-name>` without restarting the container.

 ### Conventions